Props-Labs/props-fuels/apps/docs/collections/index.md

 ## Listing Collections

-To list collections, you need to use the `list` method of the `collection` object in the `Octane` SDK.
+To list collections, you need to use the `list` method of the `collection` object in the `PropsSDK` SDK.
 Below is a guide on how to list collections.

 ```javascript
 const collections: Collection[] = await propsClient.collections.list();